Pharaoh.SEPHARAOH.SE

 Turin King List

-The most comprehensive ancient list of Egyptian pharaohs can be found in the so-called Royal Canon of Turin, a poorly preserved hieratic papyrus roll from the reign of Ramesses II.
+The most comprehensive ancient list of Egyptian pharaohs can be found in the so-called Royal Canon of Turin.
+It is the most extensive (and also most accurate) list of Egyptian kings, and was created by the Egyptians themselves some 3,200 years ago.
+It is a poorly preserved hieratic papyrus roll from the reign of Ramesses II.
 It is also known as the Turin King List, and is without a doubt the most significant king list of Ancient Egypt and was uncovered in 1824 by Jean-Francois Champollion in the Egyptian Museum in Turin, Italy.
-Two-thirds of the papyrus is lost, having been broken into hundreds of tiny pieces during handling and transport to Italy after its discovery around 1820.